 Laura Elizabeth Reasor ’17 joined the Pulaski Cooperative Extension as the associate family and consumer science agent for Pulaski and Giles counties.
 Virginia Cooperative Extension is a state agency meant to provide resources and educational outreach to Virginia’s residents in the areas of agriculture, 4-H youth development and family and consumer sciences.

 Annie Schroeder ’18 joined Charlottesville’s WVIR-TV as a reporter.
 Schroeder got her start as the executive producer for the Radford University's student-run TV station Radford On Camera (ROC-TV).
-She was also a reporter and associate managing editor of The Tartan.
+She also served a reporter and associate managing editor of The Tartan.

 Seth Wiltshire ’18 has joined IT staffing and workforce solutions firm Apex Solutions as a recruiter.